a2geek/bosh-lxd-cpi-release/README.md

 # BOSH LXD CPI

-> Incomplete.
-Would love PRs if people are still playing with BOSH in 2024!
+> Would love PRs if people are still playing with BOSH in 2024!

 This is a [BOSH CPI](https://bosh.io/) implementation to support [LXD](https://canonical.com/lxd) ... and likely [Incus](https://linuxcontainers.org/incus/introduction/).
 It appears that both LXD and Incus are trying to keep comparable/compatible, so LXD comments hopefully apploy to Incus as well.